 9.10 Within the centre much of the existing housing is above existing shops.
 Such housing can revitalise town centres, provide natural overlooking thus improving safety and security for people and provide additional customers for local businesses.
-In accordance with DM6-Dwelling Conversions, w We propose to continue to support housing above shops either through the conversion of storage space above shops or through building new homes on top of existing buildings within the centre.
-We will also support HMOs above shops in accordance with our overall strategy in relation to the management of HMOs in the borough.
+We propose to continue to support housing above shops either through the conversion of storage space above shops or through building new homes on top of existing buildings within the centre.